isri-aist/QpSolverCollection/README.md

 }
 ```

-In addition to building as a catkin package, you can also build standalone as follows.
+In addition to building a sample in a catkin package, you can also build it standalone as follows.
 ```bash
 $ g++ sample.cpp `pkg-config --cflags qp_solver_collection` `pkg-config --libs qp_solver_collection`
 ```